 A good review includes enough detail to give others a feel for what happened.
 Explain which factors contributed to your positive, negative or just so-so experience.
 You might also offer your view on what the company is doing well, and how they can improve.
 But keep things friendly and courteous!

 Here are two examples that both consumers and the company reviewed might find useful:

-Proofread your review It might seem logical to check that your review is readable, makes sense and has no major typos before posting, but a surprising number of reviews contain errors that impact their usefulness.
-So remember to quickly run your eye over your text before hitting the “post” button!
+It's a good idea to check that your review is readable, makes sense and has no typos before posting, but a surprising number of reviews contain errors.
+So remember to quickly run your eye over your text before hitting "post”!